dbwcooper/gql-query-criteria/README.md

   }
 ];

-const criteriaString = formatCriteriaToString(criterias);
+const criteriaString = criteriaToString(criterias);

 console.log(criteriaString); // Prints "(id='1') AND ((age in ('18', '22')) OR (select id from Person where code in ('101', '102')))"
 ```

 ### Step-by-step explanation

-The `formatCriteriaToString` function takes an array of criteria and a default operator as arguments.
+The `criteriaToString` function takes an array of criteria and a default operator as arguments.
 The default operator is used to combine the criteria together if no operator is specified for a particular criterion.

 The function first checks if the array of criteria is empty or not.
 If it is, then it returns an empty string.